 - Using predictions to fill in missing information

 Consider the 1961 study involving an ambiguous image that can be perceived as either a rat or a man.
 When participants were primed with the context, their perception of the image shifted accordingly.
 If they were asked to identify the man in the image, most recognized the man’s face promptly.

 Conversely, if prompted to find the rat, their perception shifted to discern the rat.
 This study demonstrates how our expectations and prior knowledge (the "top" in top-down processing) can influence and guide our perception of sensory information.
 It's a classic example that supports the idea of top-down processing.

-This study is just one of many to support the idea of top-down processing.
-If you watched my last video, you know that top-down processing is a theory that opposes bottom-up processing, which was proposed by James J. Gibson.
+If you have done some research into these theories, you know that top-down processing is a theory that opposes bottom-up processing, which James J. Gibson proposed.